dimitar-zabaznoski/single-item-storage-dart/single_item_secure_storage/README.md

 Create a new instance by providing `fromMap` and `toMap` item converters, `itemKey` as key for this item in keychain, and an optional `secureStore` instance.
+Additionally you can add iOS and Android options.
+If options are not added, the default ones will be used.

     Storage<User> storage = CachedStorage<User>(SecureStorage(
       itemKey: 'model.user.key',
       fromMap: (map) => User.fromMap(map),
       toMap: (item) => item.toMap(),
+      iosOptions: IOSOptions(),
+      androidOptions: AndroidOptions(),
     ));

     @JsonSerializable()